nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

     optimizer, T_max=t_max, eta_min=min_lr)

 # Training loop
 for epoch in range(num_epochs):
 	train_one_epoch()
 	scheduler.step()
 ```

 ## Hinge loss

 The metric for this competition was *lwlwrap* (an implementation of this metric can be found [here](https://www.kaggle.com/christoffer/lwlwrap)).
 Without going into too many details, it can be stated that lwlwrap works as a *ranking* metric.
-That is, it does not care what score you assign to the target tag(s), only that those scores are higher than the scores for all other tags.
+That is, it does not care what numerical score you assign to the target tag(s), only that that targets' scores are higher than the scores for any other tags.

-I theorised that using a hinge loss instead of binary cross-entropy might be more ideal for this task, since it too only cares that the scores for the target classes are higher than all others (binary cross-entropy, on the other hand, is somewhat more constrained in terms of the domain of the output scores) I used Pytorch's [`MultiLabelMarginLoss`](https://pytorch.org/docs/stable/nn.html#multilabelmarginloss) to implement a hinge loss for this purpose.
+I theorised that using a hinge loss instead of binary cross-entropy might be more ideal for this task, since it too only cares that the scores for the target classes are higher than all others (binary cross-entropy, on the other hand, is somewhat more constrained in terms of the domain of the output scores).
+I used Pytorch's [`MultiLabelMarginLoss`](https://pytorch.org/docs/stable/nn.html#multilabelmarginloss) to implement a hinge loss for this purpose.
 This loss is defined as:

 $$
 \text{loss}(x, y) = \sum_{ij}\frac{\max(0, 1 - (x[y[j]] - x[i]))}{\text{x.size}(0)}
 $$

-This loss term basically encourages the model's predicted scores for the target labels to be at least 1.0 larger than every single non-target label.
+This basically encourages the model's predicted scores for the target labels to be at least 1.0 larger than every single non-target label.

-Unfortunately, despite seeming like a good idea on paper, switching to this loss function did not appear to provide any performance improvement.
+Unfortunately, despite seeming like a good idea on paper, switching to this loss function did not appear to provide any performance improvement in the competition.

 ## Semi-supervised learning

 From this point on, a lot of the things I tried centred around *semi-supervised learning* (SSL).
 Labeling data is a costly process, but unlabeled data is abundant.
 In SSL, we seek to benefit from unlabeled data by incorporating it into our model's training loss, alongside the labeled data.
 SSL was the focus of my [masters' thesis](http://www.scriptiesonline.uba.uva.nl/635970).

-The FAT2019 competition seemed like a good place to apply SSL, given a dataset of around 20,000 more audio samples with 'noisy' labels was provided along with the 'curated' dataset.
+In the FAT2019 competition, we were provided with an additional training dataset of around 20,000 audio samples.
+The labels on this dataset were 'noisy', however, as they were labeled by users.
+This thus seemed to me like a good place to apply SSL, by just treating these additional samples as unlabeled.

-I tried quite a few SSL methods; I cover each below.
+I tried quite a few SSL methods on the competition data; I cover each of these below.

 ## Virtual adversarial training